 With respect to corporate governance, Mr. Goldman’s appointment is itself a matter of controversy considering his lack of risk management experience, his appointed by his brother in law, Zubrow, his contentious past, having been fired from a previous position at Cantor Fitzgerald for insider trading in 2007.

-London Whale – Quantitative analyst – VaR model maker
+Quantitative analyst – VaR model for the synthetic credit portfolio

-The head of the European Equity and Credit unit of the International Investments Office, Javier Martin-Artajo and his Relative Value Strategic Trading head, Bruno Iksil came up with a strategy to hedge the existing portfolio with a portfolio of options on the credit indices, so as to reduce the losses as well as the associated RWA of the SCP.
+The head of the European Equity and Credit unit of the International Investments Office, Javier Martin-Artajo and his Relative Value Strategic Trading head, Bruno Iksil (the London Whale) came up with a strategy to hedge the existing portfolio with a portfolio of options on the credit indices, so as to reduce the losses as well as the associated RWA of the synthetic credit portfolio.

 A solution was to implement a new VaR model for setting VaR limits.
 The new model would also influence the amount of risk weighted assets that were being calculated for the CIO.
 The premise for implementing a new model was that the existing one was too conservative which lead to an overstatement of risk thus resulting in limit breaches.
 This new VaR model was researched and built by the CIO itself specifically by Patrick Hagan, a front office quant, who had never before built or implemented a VaR model.